Chicxulub crater: Impact specifics

 A 2013 study published in Science estimated the age of the impact as 66,043,000 ± 11,000 years ago (± 43,000 years ago considering systematic error), based on multiple lines of evidence, including argon–argon dating of tektites from Haiti and bentonite horizons overlying the impact horizon in northeastern Montana.
 This date was supported by a 2015 study based on argon–argon dating of tephra found in lignite beds in the Hell Creek and overlying Fort Union formations in northeastern Montana.
 A 2018 study based on argon–argon dating of spherules from Gorgonilla Island, Colombia, obtained a slightly different result of 66,051,000 ± 31,000 years ago.
 The impact has been interpreted to have occurred in the Northern Hemisphere's spring season based on annual isotope curves in sturgeon and paddlefish bones found in an ejecta-bearing sedimentary unit at the Tanis site in southwestern North Dakota.
 This sedimentary unit is thought to have formed within hours of impact.

 The site of the crater at the time of impact was a marine carbonate platform.
-The water depth at the impact site varied from 100 m on the western edge of the crater to over 1200 m on the northeastern edge, with an estimated depth at the centre of the impact of approximately 650 m.
+The water depth at the impact site varied from 100 m on the western edge of the crater to over 1200 m on the northeastern edge, with an estimated depth at the center of the impact of approximately 650 m.
 The seafloor rocks consisted of a sequence of Jurassic–Cretaceous marine sediments 3 km thick.
 They were predominantly carbonate rock, including dolomite (35–40% of total sequence) and limestone (25–30%), along with evaporites (anhydrite 25–30%) and minor amounts of shale and sandstone (3–4%) underlain by approximately 35 km of continental crust, composed of igneous crystalline basement including granite.

 The impactor was around 10 km in diameter—large enough that, if set at sea level, it would have reached taller than Mount Everest.
-The impactor's velocity was estimated at 20 km/s inclined 45–60° to horizontal, impacting from the northeast.
+A 2021 study estimated the impactor had a velocity of 20 km/s inclined 45–60° to horizontal, impacting from the northeast.

+The estimates of released energy in the literature vary from ~10^{23} joules to 10^{24} J and even to 10^{25} J, equivalent to tens of millions to billions of megatons of TNT.